SamVerschueren/listr/readme.md

 ## Task object

 A special task object is being passed as second argument into the `task` function.
-This task object lets you change the title while running your task or you can skip it depending on some results.
+This task object lets you change the title while running your task, you can skip it depending on some results or you can update the task's output.

 ```js
 const tasks = new Listr([